 Click The Therapist Above To See Their Profile And Contact Details

 Hopi Ear Candle Treatment

-Ear candling is a holistic treatment designed to help treat conditions associated with the ear, nose and throat.
-It is a technique that involves placing 'candle’ made of cotton, soaked in beeswax, honey and herbs into the ear canal in order to stimulate the ear and facilitate the removal of excess wax and impurities.
+Ear candling is a holistic treatment designed to help treat conditions associated with the ear, nose, and throat.
+It is a technique that involves placing a 'candle’ made of cotton, soaked in beeswax, honey, and herbs into the ear canal in order to stimulate the ear and facilitate the removal of excess wax and impurities.
 Ear candling can be used to promote deep relaxation and is thought to have therapeutic benefits which can help to relieve stress and revitalise the body.

 Regular ear candling treatments are thought to provide beneficial relief from the following conditions:

-- sinus problems, compacted ear wax, tinnitus and headaches/migraine, hay fever, anxiety and stress, post flying and driving pressure, swimmer’s ears, vertigo, snoring and colds and flu.
+- sinus problems, compacted ear wax, tinnitus and headaches/migraine, hay fever, anxiety and stress, post flying and driving pressure, swimmer’s ears, vertigo, snoring, colds, and flu.

-Once both ears have been treated, therapist will massage feet sensory organs, endocrine and lymphatic system to enhance the effects of the candling.
-A lot of people people experience an immediate relief but generally, the longer you have had the condition, the more ear candle treatment sessions you will need to see a noticeable improvement.
+Once both ears have been treated, the therapist will massage the feet sensory organs, endocrine, and lymphatic system in order to enhance the effects of the candling.
+A lot of people experience an immediate relief but generally, the longer you have had the condition, the more ear candle treatment sessions you will need to see a noticeable improvement.